Skip to content

 listList all members and their roles

-Bundles can be installed at the workspace level.
+Apps and connectors are installed at the workspace level.
 When a bundle is installed in a workspace, only members of that workspace can use its tools.

 Install @nimblebraininc/tasks in this workspace